ATHUL-K-A/Hybrid-Gpu-Battery-Fix/README.md

 - Note: Many of the methods are universally applicable and if other laptops are referred then it is either from my experience of using my friends laptop or info that i encountered while going through the web

 ---

+## Note
+- Some of these methods are nvidia specific
+- Laptops with both amd dGPU and iGPU should be able to easily control this using amd control panel

 ## Method 1 - Nvidia Advanced Optimus laptops